generation-org/JS/JS-02 - Declare and Use Functions/README.md

 1. Understand the purpose of the function.
 2. Define the data that comes into the function from the caller (in the form of parameters)!
 3. Define what data variables are needed inside the function to accomplish its goal.
-4. Decide the set of steps that the program will use to accomplish this goal.
-(The Algorithm)
+4. Decide the set of steps that the program will use to accomplish this goal (the algorithm).
 ```

 Start coding up your answer once you have completed step 4.